McPherson football, volleyball focusing on process in hunt for repeat league titles

 “We want to the genetics that we have and exceed potential, win the close matches, try to beat the teams that may be genetically better than us and try to compete and develop a good culture,” said Doile.

-With a strong team chemistry, coming to practice and winning each day together is something the girls look forward to.
+With strong team chemistry, the girls look forward to coming to practice and winning each day together.

 “Everyone picks each other up and is so loving and just such a great environment to be in,” said McPherson volleyball senior Brette Doile.